Eurasian oystercatcher: Breeding

-The mating system is monogamous and the pair-bond usually lasts for the many years.
+The mating system is monogamous and the pair-bond usually lasts for many years.
 They first breed when they are between three and five years of age.
 The nest is a bare scrape on pebbles, on the coast or on inland gravelly islands.
 Two to four eggs are laid.
 On average the eggs are 57 × 40 mm in size and weigh 47 g.
 They are buffish-yellow in colour with black-brown blotches and streaks.
 Beginning after the last egg is laid, they are incubated by both parents and hatch synchronously after 24–27 days.
 The young are precocial and nidifugous.
 They are brooded by both parents and leave the nest after one or two days.
 They are fed by both parents.
 Only one brood is raised in a season.
 Both eggs and chicks are highly cryptic.

 Similar to many other ground nesters, they defend the nest by attacking aerial predators (such as ravens) in the air, while they deal with ground threats via distraction.
 When not foraging, the male commonly stands guard and will often be the first (and more adamant) to react, but the female will also leave the nest to take part.
 The pair will repeatedly vocalise to try to get the threat to pursue them away from the nest.
 If the threat is particularly close to the nest, they may make short low distraction flights, or even feign injuries.
 However, with repeated exposure to a particular threat (such as a human), they tend to become somewhat accustomed to them and not as prone to react, with the female often not even leaving the nest.